 Displays the name of the source cluster for the SnapMirror relationship.

 Source Node

-Displays the name of the source node for the SnapMirror relationship.
+Displays the name of the source node name link for the SnapMirror relationship of a volume and displays the SnapMirror relationship node count link when the object is a Storage VM.